From the forthcoming FAIRMOUNT, on the Excerpts page: scroll down to read the asylum declaration of Ray Vashon.

 “In a city where values of truth and morality are put to the test…whose voice can be heard?” –Christian Sia for Readers’ Favorite

-READ THE PROLOGUE ON THE EXCERPTS PAGE, AND DON’T FORGET TO CHECK OUT THE BOOK CLUB DISCUSSION QUESTIONS.
+SCROLL DOWN ON THE EXCERPTS PAGE TO READ THE PROLOGUE, AND DON’T FORGET TO CHECK OUT THE BOOK CLUB DISCUSSION QUESTIONS.

 (plus here’s a little cheat sheet about the point and purpose)